-The number of ServerMessageReceptor threads is between 0 and the value of bound jacorb.connection.server .max_receptor_threads.
-This upper be also indicates the maximum number of connections that can serviced simultaneously. idle The maximum number of threads can be configured using jacorb.connection.server.max_idle_receptor_threads.
+The number of ServerMessageReceptor threads is between 0 and the value of This upper jacorb.connection.server .max\receptor\threads. bound also indicates the maximum number of connections that can be serviced simultaneously.
+The maximum number of idle threads can be configured using jacorb.connection.server.max\idle\receptor\threads.

-ServerMessageReceptor threads terminate when either ORB.shutdown() is called or when the number of idle threads exceeds the maximum specified by jacorb.connection.server.max_idle_receptor_threads.
+ServerMessageReceptor threads terminate when either ORB.shutdown() is called or when the number of idle threads exceeds the maximum specified by jacorb.connection.server.max\idle\receptor\threads.